notepad-plus-plus/npp-usermanual/content/docs/searching.md

 *Note:*  Search option choices made by the user are remembered across invocations of Notepad++.

+*Note:*  With multiple monitors, **Find** will open on the same monitor used on the previous invocation regardless of which monitor upon which the current Notepad++ instance has focus.
+A second Ctrl+F will bring the Find dialog to the current instance, i.e. Ctrl+F > Ctrl+F

 ### Find / Replace

 All the dialog-based have certain features in common, though some are disabled under certain circumstances.